-The Fund will be managed in line with the requirements for inclusion in an Individual Savings Account (ISA).
+This Fund is marketable to retail investors will be managed in line with the requirements for inclusion in an Individual Savings Account (ISA), but is not available for direct investment in our stocks and shares ISA.

 As the Fund invests in a diverse range of global companies and sectors, we compare the Fund's performance to the MSCI ACWI GBP Net Total Return Index, however the portfolio manager is not bound or influenced by the index when making investment decisions.
-Investors should note that our Responsible and Sustainable Investment Policy will mean the exclusion of certain investments within the index which may lead to greater variance in the Fund's performance versus the benchmark.
+Investors should note that our sustainability criteria will mean the exclusion of certain investments within the index which may lead to greater variance in the Fund's performance versus the benchmark.

-Shares Offered Initial Charge Annual Charge Class A net income 0% actual 1.25% actual Class B net income (£1m or more invested) 0% actual 0.75% actual Class C net accumulation (£1m or more invested) 5% actual 1.25% actual Class D net income 0% actual 0% actual Class I net income (£100m or more invested) 0% actual 0.60% actual Class P net accumulation 0% actual 0.28% actual
+Shares Offered Initial Charge Annual Charge Class A net income 0% actual 1.25% actual Class B net income (£1m or more invested) 0% actual 0.75% actual Class C net accumulation (£1m or more invested) 5% actual 1.25% actual Class D net income 0% actual 0% actual Class I net income ( £100m or more invested) 0% actual 0.60% actual Class P net accumulation 0% actual 0.28% actual

-\ D Class and P Class units are only available with prior approval from the ACD
+\D Class and P Class units are only available with prior approval from the ACD

-EDENTREE RESPONSIBLE AND SUSTAINABLE STERLING BOND FUND - PRN 636423
+EDENTREE STERLING BOND FUND - PRN 636423